 Video & football

 Now I work in the film industry during the week and at the weekend I create video content for my football platform on social media.
 As an amateur footballer, I wanted to document my journey in the grassroots level of football, my highs and lows.
-You can see my videos on my YouTube channel and I’m on Instagram too.
-I also made a special video to go with this article too (see the bottom of the page).
+You can see my videos on my YouTube channel and I'm also on Instagram.
+I also made a special video to go with this article too (see below).

 How I talk, my tone of my voice — these doesn't define me.
 My character does.